apache/echarts-doc/en/option/series/pie.md

 + `'expansion'` Default expansion animation.
 + `'scale'` Scale animation.
 You can use it with `animationEasing='elasticOut'` to have popup effect.

+## animationTypeUpdate(string) = 'transition'
+Animation type when data updates.
++ `'transition'` Changing start and end angle of each sector from the old value to new value.
++ `'expansion'` The whole pie expands again.

 {{use:partial-animation(
     prefix="#",
     galleryEditorPath=${galleryEditorPath}